aheckmann/node-email/README.md

     - Content type of body.
 Only valid option is 'html' (for now).
       Defaults to text/plain.
   - attachments {array}
-    - List of attachment objects, each object can contain "path","name", and "type" properties.
+    - List of attachment objects, each object can contain "path" or "stream","name", and "type" properties.
   - altText {string}
     - If `bodyType` is set to 'html', this will be sent as the text alternative.